netwerk-digitaal-erfgoed/registry-poc/api.md

 --|--
 400 Bad Request | The request is invalid
 404 Not Found | The resource does not exist
+428 Precondition Required | The precondition header is missing (If-Match) 412 Precondition Failed | The precondition header is invalid (If-Match)

 ## <a id="endpoint-dataset">Dataset profiles</a>
-A dataset profile is the metadata of a dataset describing its characteristics, both administrative, descriptive and structural.
+A dataset profile contains the metadata of a dataset describing its characteristics, both administrative, descriptive and structural.

 ### <a id="endpoint-dataset-list">List all dataset profiles</a>